joshuaf4837/github-tutorial/README.md

 Remember too:
 * clone with ssh key
-* Fork before you clone
+* Fork before you clone (if you want to make a copy of the remote repository so you can edit.)